FreeJoy-Team/FreeJoyWiki/eng/TLE501x-connection.md

 ![](../images/A1.1.jpg)

-** Attention: The TLE501x data line should have one 1k pull-up resistor for correct operation**.
+**Attention: The TLE501x data line should have one 1k pull-up resistor for correct operation**

 * SPI_SCK - Common for all SPI devices (TLE5011, MLX90393, MCP32XX and all shift register chains);
 * SPI_MOSI - common to all SPI devices;